-When it comes to bushfire suppression, the NSW RFS Commissioner has stated that firefighters put fires out not aircraft.
+When it comes to bushfire suppression in NSW, the NSW RFS Commissioner has stated that firefighters put fires out not aircraft.
 The VFFA will support any strategies that are aimed at achieving a more rapid suppression of any unwanted fire.
 Early intervention is the key to success.

-The NSW Government should ensure that there is sufficient resourcing and training budget to cover a wide range of wildfire capability that includes:
+The State and Federal Governments should ensure that there is sufficient resourcing and training budget to cover a wide range of wildfire capability that includes: